crisbee/IntroToDataPowerOnDockerLab/README.md

 ibmcom/datapower    2018.4.1            4975fdceebe6        3 months ago        873MB
 ````

 See your new image?
-Aweseom!
+Awesome!
 It's just your old image with a new tag.

 > Note: It looks like you have several images taking up 2619 MB (3x873) but you don't!
-This is beacuse containers use a really cool file system that is able to share "layers".
+This is because containers use a really cool file system that is able to share "layers".
 It is WAY outside the scope of this lab, but if you are interested, look up the "union" file system for containers.

 ### Push it real good!